VergeGroup/swift-verge/README.md

 }
 ```

+> There is `ExtendedStateType` from StateType.
+> This provies us to get more stuff that increase performance and produc

 ## Normalization

 **If you put the data that has relation-ship or complicated structure into state tree, it would be needed normalization to keep performance.
 Please check VergeORM module**